Compression driver: Compression driver protection

-In some sound reinforcement and studio monitors the high frequency drivers are protected by current sensing self-resetting circuit breakers.
+In some sound reinforcement and studio monitors the high frequency drivers are protected from damage by current sensing self-resetting circuit breakers.
 When too much power is dissipated by the driver, the circuit breaker interrupts the flow of electric current.
 The circuit breaker resets itself after a brief interval.
 An older circuit protection technique used by Electro-Voice, Community, UREI, Cerwin Vega and others is a light bulb placed in series with the driver to act as a variable resistor.
 The resistance of the bulb filament is proportional to its temperature which increases as current flow through the filament increases.
 The net effect is that as the power increases the filament consumes an increasing share of the total power thus limiting the power available to the compression driver.